-In addition to identifying a heroic, slain victim and the man the suspected of killing him, authorities revealed the alleged motive behind a mass shooting that occurred Sunday in a church in Laguna Woods, California.
+In addition to identifying a heroic, slain victim and the man suspected of killing him, authorities revealed the alleged motive behind a mass shooting that occurred Sunday in a church in Laguna Woods, California.

-The shooter is a U.S. Citizen and an immigrant from China who was angry about the situation between his birth nation and Taiwan, Orange County Sheriff Don Barnes said in a press conference on Monday.
+The shooter is a U.S. citizen and an immigrant from China who was angry about the situation between his birth nation and Taiwan, Orange County Sheriff Don Barnes said in a press conference on Monday.
 Accordingly, the suspect allegedly targeted a church with Taiwanese congregants.

 The lawman did not speak the suspect’s name, but his office identified the individual as David Chou, 68.